'Some unanswered questions': Stoughton mayor says sirens didn't go off during Saturday storm

 The National Weather Service confirmed that the tornado that touched down Saturday night was an EF-1, the second-weakest on a scale of 0 to 5.
 The high winds snapped power poles and blew out windows just before 10 p.m.
 No one was injured.

 A citywide brush collection will be conducted next Monday, March 14.
-The city asked residents to leave brush out by 7 a.m. that day and stressed that clean-up crews will only come by once.
-The city's yard waste site will also be available for residents to take only brush from Tuesday through Sunday, March 13 between 7 a.m. and 6 p.m.
+The city asked residents to leave brush out by 7 a.m. that day and stressed that cleanup crews will only come by once.
+The city’s yard waste site will also be available for residents to take only brush from Tuesday through Sunday, between 7 a.m. and 6 p.m.